woojoo666/arcana-notes/notes5.md

 Whether or not something is unbound, is up to the user.
-The function shouldn't know this Though when yOu clone a function, it does preserve bindings An object includes everything that is cloned
-That includes inputs, and even inner unnamed expressions So object properties can be bound yet unnamed
+The function shouldn't know this Though when yOu clone a function, it does preserve bindings An object includes everything that is cloned anything that needs to be cloned to preserve the object's behavior, can be considered as part of the object That includes inputs, and even inner unnamed expressions So object properties can be bound yet unnamed

 Just because you can override outputs doesn't mean you should - Vish Doesn't really make sense to override an output
 Just access it using property access

+### Mixed Modules - Checking Equality

 Normal objects, the input and evaluation steps are all properties of the output object